lefata/ID-Database-AISA/README.md

 -   `npm` or `yarn`
 -   A Supabase account with a project created.
 -   A Google Cloud account and a Google Sheet.
--   A Google Gemini API Key.
+-   A Google Cloud API Key (can be the same one used for Gemini).

 ### 2. Installation